AnatomicMaps/flatmap-maker/docs/Sources.rst

 ~~~~~~~~~

-A generic SVG editor, such as `Boxy SVG <https://boxy-svg.com/>`_ or `Inkscape <https://inkscape.org/>`_ is the recommended way to create SVG files suitable for use with ``mapmaker``.
+A generic SVG editor, such as `Boxy SVG <https://boxy-svg.com/>`_ or `Inkscape <https://inkscape.org/>`_ is the recommended way to create SVG files for use with ``mapmaker``.
 Adobe Illustrator may be used (see below) although through experience, it has been found to corrupt SVG sources after repeated file saves.

 Adobe Illustrator